 - While you type the above commands, it will show some error if your hard drive got failed or corrupted.
 This will cause the system to restore points missing.

 Solution 5.
 Check Restore Points in Safe Mode

 Try to find the System restore point in Safe Mode which will be listed in Safe Mode.
 Follow the next steps to learn how to recover system restore points in Safe Mode.

-- Restart your PC and press the Shit key before it proceeds to the Windows logo page.
+- Restart your PC and press the Shift key before it proceeds to the Windows logo page.